12/07/22 - 12/31/23

 The Cozad-Bates House is the only pre-Civil War home remaining in University Circle.
-A new interpretive center will open in 2021 to highlight this area’s history as center of anti-slavery activism and honor those seeking freedom through indoor exhibits and outdoor installations.
+A new interpretive center, open Saturdays from Noon-4:00 p.m., highlights this area’s history as a center of anti-slavery activism and honors those seeking freedom through indoor exhibits and outdoor installations.

 The Cozad-Bates House was built for Justus Cozad by his father Andrew.
 The oldest section was built in 1853 followed by additions in the 1860s and 1872.
 The Cozad family first settled in Northeast Ohio in the early 19th century in an area known as East Cleveland Township, located several miles east of Cleveland along the road that became Euclid Avenue.